zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

     - low fidelity extraction
     - missing or highly missing
     - rampant errors or "practically lies"
-2. Data need to be turned into *analytic dataset* (more later)
+2. Data exist but are called 130 different things.
-3. Data exist but are called 130 different things.
+3. Data fields called misleading things (names don't mean what clinicians think)
-4. Data are called misleading things (names don't mean what clinicians think)
+4. Data need to be turned into *analytic dataset* (more later)
 5. Data exist only in "free text"
     - Data can be auto-extracted but we must build that pipeline.
     - Data exist but need human judgment to extract.